Author of Sex, Drugs, and Cocoa Puffs and NYT Magazine Ethicist

 —The Onion, on Sex, Drugs, and Cocoa Puffs

 Chuck Klosterman is not a detached academic who deconstructs pop culture at arm's-length with a deadening sterility.
 He's a regular guy whose intellectual curiosity is insatiable, infectious, and surprisingly insightful.
 Klosterman is a contributor to the sports site, Grantland, and the bestselling author of several non-fiction books, including Killing Yourself to Live and Fargo, Rock City, of which Stephen King said, "writing about pop culture doesn't get any better than this, or funnier."
 Chuck uses that wit and charm to write the NYT Magazine's Ethicist column, where he dispenses uncommon wisdom on moral conundrums.

 His other books include Chuck Klosterman 4, Eating the Dinosaur and two novels, Downtown Owl and The Visible Man.

-I Wear the Black Hat: Grappling with Villains (Real and Imagined) is forthcoming from Scribner.
+I Wear the Black Hat: Grappling with Villains (Real and Imagined) is now available from Scribner.

 Life Through the Prism of Pop Culture

 In his talks, Chuck Klosterman discusses how pop culture shapes a person's identity.
 Why do so many of us define ourselves by the media we consume—the music we love, the movies we obsessively reference, the television we can't stop watching?
 With inspired leaps of logic and a sense for relatable minutiae, Klosterman shows us how pop culture becomes inextricably linked with our memories, how it helps us understand the world, and what this says about us, as individuals and as a society.
 Bright with provocation, hilarious non-sequiturs and good-natured debate, an evening with Klosterman will help you see our accelerating world, and the little connections that make it fascinating, in a newly appreciative light.